 April is the month for the big Tulip Festivals around the Northwest – the biggest festival is up in Mt Vernon, WA – the Skagit Valley Tulip Festival, although there is also a popular Wooden Shoe Tulip Festival in Woodburn, Oregon that we used to go when we lived in western Oregon – it’s also beautiful, just on a smaller scale to the Skagit Valley Tulip Festival.
 We also recently learned of another smaller Tulip Festival in Woodland, WA (southwest Washington).

-I spent several years living right in the heart of the tulips in Mt Vernon – it’s actually where my husband and I got married (almost 15 years ago!) & I worked just 5 minutes away from the Tulip Fields during our time there.
+I spent several years living right in the heart of the tulips in Mt Vernon – it’s actually where my husband and I got married (18 years ago!) & I worked just 5 minutes away from the Tulip Fields during our time there.
 So I always get sentimental when the Tulip Festival time comes around as I miss those days of living so close & heading out to the fields for pictures and watching the sun go down on the tulip fields after work.

 The obligatory picture of your cute kiddo in the tulips!